Capital Gains Tax

 CGT on sale of residential property

-From 2019, the government intends to require a payment on account, within 30 days of a sale, of any CGT due on the disposal of a residential property.
+There is a new requirement to make a payment on account, within 30 days of a sale, of any CGT due on the disposal of a residential property.
+The changes apply from April 2019 for non-UK residents and will apply from April 2020 for UK residents.
 This will not apply where no CGT is payable, for example if covered by Private Residence Relief.

 Non-UK residents and capital gains tax